Jan 29, 2013

 DRAIN FREE!
 (FBtF)

-Anyways, this morning, we went to see Dr. Boobenstein and he removed all my drains!
+Anyways, this morning, I went to see Dr. Boobenstein and he removed all my drains!
 And guess what?
 It really didn't hurt at all.
-Which I was super excited about, becasue really, I don't like pain.
+Which I was super excited about, because really, I don't like pain.
 At our last meeting, when he said he would remove drains, I asked, "Does it hurt?"
 To which he replied, "No." So I asked, "Are you lying to me?"
 He assured me that he was not.
 So he didn't lie--two thumbs up for him.
 But, let me tell you--it was the most disgusting thing EVER.
 I felt no pain, but I could still feel the 12" drainage tubes coming out of my foobs.

 Grossest.
 Thing.
 In.
 The.
 World.